Satyamgupta2365/Satyamgupta2365/README.md

 ## 🎯 What I Do

 ### ✨ Focus Areas
-- 🏥 Healthcare Innovation
+- 🏥 Watch Anime and read Manga and Manva
-- 🧠 Wellbeing Tech
+- 🧠 Tech Innovation
 - 🤖 AI/ML Solutions
 - 🔗 MCP & AI Integration